VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Experiments

+In this section, we focus on the strict metric, which emphasizes reasoning consistency across structurally equivalent problem variants, and we recommend it as the primary evaluation measure.

+\textbf{RL-tuned 7B models show fragile generalization.} Across all benchmarks, RL-optimized 7B models experience sharp drops in accuracy once problems are variabilized.
+For example, \texttt{Light-R1-7B-DS} falls from $78.6$ to $54.9$ on AMC23, from $40.8$ to $23.8$ on AIME24, and from $32.7$ to $17.1$ on AIME25.
+Similar declines occur for \texttt{Eurus-2-7B-PRIME} and \texttt{Oat-Zero-7B}.
+These results point to two issues: overfitting to specific numeric templates, possibly amplified by contamination from public problem sets, and a lack of symbolic consistency, where solving one instance does not transfer reliably to others with altered values.
+Such weaknesses remain hidden under conventional single-instance benchmarks but are revealed by VAR-MATH.

-Table~\ref{table:results_32B} shows that 32B models achieve higher accuracy overall, with \texttt{DAPO-Qwen-32B} and \texttt{SRPO-Qwen-32B} surpassing 85\% on AMC23.
-However, they still exhibit large relative drops (over 40\%) on the variabilized versions.
-This suggests that scaling improves memorization and structural pattern recognition, but does not address the symbolic consistency gap, i.e., the ability to apply learned reasoning reliably across equivalent instances.
-Hence, model scale alone is insufficient to guarantee robust mathematical reasoning.
+\textbf{Scaling to 32B improves accuracy but inconsistency persists.} Larger 32B models achieve higher raw accuracy, e.g., \texttt{DAPO-Qwen-32B} and \texttt{SRPO-Qwen-32B} exceed $85$ on AMC23.
+Nevertheless, they still suffer relative drops of more than $40\%$ across the variabilized datasets, showing that scaling enhances memorization and structural recognition but does not fully resolve the problem of symbolic consistency.